 Morocco is a shoppers paradise.
 The souks of Fes, Marrakech and Meknes are full of pottery, carpets & killims, leather goods, spices and cloth.
 Thuya wood products are found predominantly at Essaouira.
 Keep space in your backpack for your purchases!

 Most travel insurance does not cover for trekking above 2000m as standard and you may have to pay a premium to cover yourself for higher altitudes.
-It is essential that you get the correct level of cover so please check your Go Guide to find the maximum altitude on your trek before arranging your insurance.
+It is essential that you get the correct level of cover so please check the maximum altitude you'll be trekking to before arranging your insurance.